canjs/can-observe/decorators/doc/resolver.md

-@property {function} can-observe.resolver resolver
+@property {function} can-observe.resolvedBy resolvedBy
 @parent can-observe/decorators

 @description Create observable key-value instances or types.

-@signature `@observe.resolver`
+@signature `@observe.resolvedBy`

-The `@resolver` decorator provides a powerful and generic interface for providing custom functionality without having to deal with the underlying observation.
+The `@resolvedBy` decorator provides a powerful and generic interface for providing custom functionality without having to deal with the underlying observation.
 The resolved value is accessed on the instance as a getter.

 When attached to a method, it passes an argument with several properties:
 * *resolve* - Update the value to be the passed argument.